Why the same fix never works for everyone

 Not all brain fog is created equal.
 You experience brain fog on a spectrum from temporary (a foggy morning after poor sleep) to persistent (weeks of unshakeable cognitive cloudiness despite addressing the obvious culprits).

-Understanding this distinction matters because it changes what you should do next.
+Understanding the temporary-versus-persistent distinction matters because it determines whether a single intervention will resolve your fog or whether deeper investigation is required.
 Temporary fog responds to immediate interventions.
 Persistent fog demands diagnosis.

 For a deeper look at how the brain’s architecture connects to focus problems across different root causes, see our biohacking cognitive performance guide.